ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/kleidiai-on-android-with-mediapipe-and-xnnpack/1-x86-install-dependencies.md

 * Android SDK
 * OpenCV

-You will also need to enable usb debugging on your Android device.
-Please follow [the official Android documentation on developer options](https://developer.android.com/studio/debug/dev-options) to enable usb debugging.
+You will also need to enable USB debugging on your Android device.
+Please follow [the official Android documentation on developer options](https://developer.android.com/studio/debug/dev-options) to enable USB debugging.

 #### Install pip3